-- C. Graduate Council - 1.
+- D. Graduate Council - 1.
 The effect on any students currently enrolled. - 2.
 The effect on accreditation, certification or licensure. - 3.
 Impact on students. - 4.
-Recommendations for ways in which the program could continue. - VI.
-In the event that discontinuance involves a graduate program, information from E 1, 2 and 3 above should be sent to the Graduate Council, which will then report and make its recommendation to the Senate. - VII.
+Recommendations for ways in which the program could continue. - E. SGA - 1.
+Impact on students. - VI.
+In the event that discontinuance involves a graduate program, information from V A, B and C above should be sent to the Graduate Council, which will then report and make its recommendation to the Senate. - VII.
 The CUCAS or Graduate Council report to the University Senate shall include: - A. Source of the recommendation for program discontinuance. - B. The material listed in in 4.
 And 5.
 Above - C. Analysis of reports received. - D. Recommendation for or against program discontinuance, if necessary. - 1.
 Recommendation for program discontinuance timing. - 2.
 Basis and validity for discontinuance. - 3.
 Possible alternative arraignments for program continuance. - VIII.
 The University Senate shall review the CUCAS or Graduate Council's recommendations to determine if these have been based on bona fide educational considerations.
 Within 60 calendar days of the initiation of a request for program discontinuance, the University Senate shall have completed its review and shall pass on its recommendations and the Committee report to the University President for appropriate action. - IX.
 The President shall be requested to inform the State of his/her decision.